TalariaSoftware/ncmanager-help/board/bac-forms.md

 ## Completing a BAC

 The City Clerk provides
-a black BAC form
+a blank BAC form
 on their [website.](https://clerk.lacity.org/neighborhood-council-funding/documents-and-forms)

 To complete the BAC form,
 you must fill in
-the following information.
+the following information:

-### Neighborhood Council Name
+### Neighborhood Council

 The BAC documents
 an official action taken